 - Before starting the conversation, it's a good idea to do your homework and review your employer's policies about pregnancy and parental leave.
 You may also want to consult with human resources. - Reassure your boss that you are committed to your job and that you plan to return to work after the baby arrives.
 Many bosses wrongly assume that pregnancy means the end of an employee's dedication and reliability.
 It's important to tackle those assumptions up front. - Stress that you are willing and able to keep working-even if your pregnancy impacts your work, it will be a short-term situation, like a temporary disability.
-You don't need a doctor's note to announce your pregnancy, and in fact, sometimes a note can cause trouble if your boss thinks it limits what you can do on the job. - Highlight that you are a breadwinner (or primary earner) for your family, and your household depends on your paycheck. - If you have access to parental leave, come armed with a plan to help your boss prepare for your absence and cover your workload while you are gone.
+You don't need a doctor's note to announce your pregnancy, and in fact, sometimes a note can cause trouble if your boss thinks it limits what you can do on the job. - Highlight that you are a breadwinner (or primary earner) for your family, and your household depends on your paycheck. - If you have access to parental leave, come armed with aplan to help your boss prepare for your absence and cover your workload while you are gone. - Listen carefully and take careful notes after your conversation, especially about anything that sounded strange or wrong to you.

-1 The Equal Employment Opportunity Commission enforces the Pregnancy Discrimination Act (PDA) and Americans with Disabilities Act (ADA), which cover employers nationwide who have 15 or more employees.
+&lt;sup>1 The Equal Employment Opportunity Commission enforces the Pregnancy Discrimination Act (PDA) and Americans with Disabilities Act (ADA), which cover employers nationwide who have 15 or more employees.
 The PDA makes it illegal for your employer to punish you because of your pregnancy or to treat you differently than other workers because you are pregnant.
 The ADA protects you from discrimination and entitles you to reasonable accommodations if you have a pregnancy-related disability, such as hypertension, preeclampsia, gestational diabetes, or another pregnancy-related impairment that substantially limits a major life activity.